benjaminion/upgrading-ethereum-book/src/book.md

 ##### `SLOTS_PER_EPOCH`

-We currently have 12 second slots and 32 slot epochs.
-In earlier designs slots were six seconds and there were 64 slots per epoch.
+We currently have 12-second slots and 32-slot epochs.
+In earlier designs, slots were 6 seconds and there were 64 slots per epoch.
 So the time between epoch boundaries was unchanged when slots were lengthened.

 The choice of 32 slots per epoch is a trade-off between time to finality (we need two epochs to finalise, so we prefer to keep them as short as we can) and being as certain as possible that at least one honest proposer per epoch will make a block to update the RANDAO (for which we prefer longer epochs).